cs-sst/cs-sst.github.io/research.md

 {% include image.html url="/images/maxres.png" width=300 align="right" %}

-We are only few with each faculty is specializing in a particular domain of research and interests.
+The research specializations of our faculty cover a wide range of topics within computer science.

-The domains of active research includes but are not limited to:
+The domains of active research include but are not limited to:

 - Mobile Computing
 - Wireless Sensor Networks
 - Signal Processing
 - Data Mining & Data Analytics